fclorenzo/pkreborn-access/README.md

 ### Map Controls

-- **F6**: Scan the current map's events (use this when you enter a new map or the map's events change).
+- **F6**: Scan the current map's events (use this when you want to refresh the current map's events, for example in case they change).
 - **J, K and L**: Announce previous, current, and next event in the events list.
 - **P**: Announce the path for the selected event.